bw3sley/cenatize/README.md

 We :purple_heart: contributions and feedback.

-If you have any questions or suggestions, [create an issue](https://github.com/bw3sley/shieldjs/issues/new).
+If you have any questions or suggestions, [create an issue](https://github.com/bw3sley/sanitize-it/issues/new).

-Bug reports should always be done with a [new issue](https://github.com/bw3sley/shieldjs/issues/new).
+Bug reports should always be done with a [new issue](https://github.com/bw3sley/sanitize-it/issues/new).

 ## License

-ShieldJS is shared under the [MIT license](https://github.com/bw3sley/shieldjs/blob/master/LICENSE.md).
+sanitize-it is shared under the [MIT license](https://github.com/bw3sley/sanitize-it/blob/master/LICENSE.md).
 This means you can modify and use it however you want, even for commercial use.
 But please give this GitHub repo a :star:.